brokkr/poca/README.md

 stability and ease of use.

 ### Features
-With Poca you can set custom options for each individual subscription.
+With Poca you can set custom options for each individual subscription or use global defaults to have them apply to every subscription.

  * **Maximum amount**.
 Specify how many episodes the subscription should get before deleting old episodes to make room for new ones.